ednieuw/433MHz-ELRO-RFAny/ELRO_AB440R_full.md

 # Control ELRO AB440R switches with Arduino

-I have these ELRO AB440R switches (now Brennenstuhl Comfort RCS 1000 N)
+I have these ELRO AB440R switches (now sold as Brennenstuhl Comfort RCS 1000 N)
 for more than 10 years but you need the ELRO AB440SC remote controller to switch them On and Off.
 In the remote control a 433 MHz transmitter is used to send the commands.